leplusorg/openid-connect-provider-debugger/README.md

 <http://192.168.0.1:8081/realms/master/.well-known/openid-configuration>
 where you need to replace the IP address `192.168.0.1` by your local machine network address.
-You need to use an IP address that works from inside the debugger docker container (for the debugger to be able to connect to the OP to get the discovery metadata and later retrieve the tokens).
+You need to use an IP address that works from inside the debugger Docker container (for the debugger to be able to connect to the OP to get the discovery metadata and later retrieve the tokens).
 This is why you can't use `localhost` or `127.0.0.1` which the debugger would interpret as itself instead of the provider.